 Tip #2: Short and Sweet

+How long should a Father-Daughter dance be?
 One to two minutes is standard for parent dances.
 A short and sweet Father-Daughter dance requires less preparation and prevents a lull in the energy of your wedding reception.
 Remember, you don’t have to dance to an entire song, your DJ can fade out the music for you as you exit the floor when you’ve finished your dance.
 For those seeking a more polished or choreographed piece, dancing for around 3 minutes is a good length.
-Check out our student, Virginia and her dad's dance here.
+Check out our student, Virginia and her dad's dance below.
 They wanted an upbeat and fun choreography.
 And their weekly lessons in the 3 months prior to the wedding were a chance for them to connect with each other while learning something new.

 Tip #3: Dance Frame